marcelGoerentz/Threadfin/README.md

 ---

 ### Threadfin Beta branch
 New features and bug fixes are only available in beta branch.
-Only after successful testing are they are merged into the main branch.
+Only after successful testing they are merged into the main branch.

 **It is not recommended to use the beta version in a production system.**